-Due to changes in the world economy, more and more (and more!) businesses find themselves going online.
+Due to changes in the world economy, an increasing number of businesses are going online.
 Even businesses that were already online are doubling down on their use of eCommerce.
 In effect, nearly every B2C company requires their own product, service, and professional counseling, which in turn generates B2B demand.
-In 2019, Forrester has forecasted that US B2B eCommerce will reach $1.8 trillion and account for 17% of all online sales in the US by 2023.
-Considering 2020 pandemic-related lockdown rules and corresponding changes becoming a new routine, we now expect to reach these numbers much earlier.
+In 2019, Forrester has forecasted that US B2B eCommerce will reach $1.8 trillion and account for 17% of all online sales in the US by 2023. onsidering the 2020 pandemic-related lockdown rules and the corresponding changes becoming a new routine, we now expect to reach these numbers much earlier.
 The world will never be the same, and we have to adapt to the new reality.

 In contrast with B2C, B2B companies have an entirely different target audience: they offer the raw materials, fabricated parts, services, or consultations that other businesses require to operate, grow and turn a profit.
 This leads to a number of different challenges: